thuanvu301103/Smart-Farming-Web-portal/README.md

 ### MongoDB

-The web portal uses MongoDB as a DBMS
+The web portal uses Mongoose (MongoDB) as a DBMS

 ### FTP Server